 There are tons of productivity apps out there that promise a wide variety of features.
 However, needs like keeping a to-do list short, sharing workspace with other users and postpone projects for later are features you crave getting in a single place.

-Postpone ticks all three boxes and while it may not be targeted for a specific crowd of avid users, freelancers can benefit from it to ramp up their productivity and improve collaboration alongside this simple Web tool.
+Postpone (this app has been retired) ticks all three boxes and while it may not be targeted for a specific crowd of avid users, freelancers can benefit from it to ramp up their productivity and improve collaboration alongside this simple Web tool.

 Try It Out